 ECF has researched a total of 62 marine ferry operators across Europe, ranging from small local companies to larger trans-sea operators.
 Check the table at right for an overview:

 Advocating for more accessible carriage of bicycles on ferries

-Spaces for bicycles on ferries is often very popular, especially in high season, but is not always encouraged by the operators.
-Accessing consistent information on the possibilities to travel with your bike in a ferry can also be hard to find as multiple transport providers and companies have different rules and regulations regarding bike travel, making planning difficult.
+Spaces for bicycles on ferries are often very popular, especially in high season, but are not always encouraged by the operators.
+Accessing consistent information on the possibilities to travel with your bike on a ferry can also be hard to find as multiple transport providers and companies have different rules and regulations regarding bike travel, making planning difficult.
 Only 39 of the 62 operators researched provided explicit information regarding bicycle carriage.

 Bicycle carriage in ferries is currently not covered under the EU ship passengers’ rights legislation, unlike the recently updated rail passengers’ rights legislation, which mandates a minimum of four dedicated bike spaces on all new and refurbished trains.
-This means that ferry and ship operators are not obliged to make the carry of bicycles an option.
-The ECF would nevertheless encourage the operators to encourage customers by offering:
+This means that ferry and ship operators are not obliged to make the carrying of bicycles an option.
+ECF would nevertheless encourage the operators to meet the needs of cycling customers by offering:

 - Dedicated safe and secure spaces for bicycle carriage,